xyntechx/VoTT2COCO/README.md

 ## 📚 Notes
 - This tool does not translate segmentation annotations
-- You must move your images and the output annotations (produced by this tool) to the train and test folders in the output directory
+- You must move your images and the output annotations (produced by this tool) to the train and test folders in the output directory after the tool has completed its task

 ![Output Folder Structure](folder-structure.png)